dphilipson/grpc-web-hello/README.md

 ### gRPC-Web advantages

 - Generated stubs.
-Kind of significant because implementing a WebSocket interface and client from scratch is hard work.
+Kind of significant because implementing a WebSocket interface from scratch is hard work, both on the client- and server-sides.
-- Can use the same interfaces from the frontend as in server-to-server communication.
+- If there are other servers that are clients of the backend, then they and the frontend can use the same gRPC endpoints rather than making separate ones for frontend and backend calls.

 ### gRPC-Web disadvantages

-- Huge frontend bundle size increase (230 KB parsed, 45 KB gzipped).
+- Huge frontend bundle size increase (230 KB parsed, 46 KB gzipped).
 - Need to deal with an Envoy reverse-proxy server on the backend.
 You get this for "free" if you were already using Envoy for something, but if not then it adds a fair bit of complexity to deployment.
 - Unclear if it provides any benefits in speed or bandwidth over JSON, due to using base-64 text rather than binary.
-- As of today (August 8), the latest version of protoc is completely broken for JavaScript.
+- As of today (August 8), the latest version of protoc is completely broken for JavaScript, which lowers my faith in how well this is supported.

 The drawbacks, especially the first two, are terrible.
-I can't really recommend gRPC-Web for serious use in good concience.
-And yet, in spite of all that I'm still tempted to keep trying it purely to avoid writing WebSocket communications by hand.
+I can't really recommend gRPC-Web for serious use in good conscience.
+And yet, in spite of all that I'm still tempted to keep trying it purely to avoid writing WebSocket communications, with all of their error-checking and state management, by hand.